the york plays only survive in a single fifteenth-century manuscript.

 It is doubtful that most of York’s playmakers even knew that “Mahound” had ever had any historical reference specifically to Islam (compare to “punk”, used widely today without any knowledge of its homophobic etymology).
 Still, we’re not gonna use that term in our 2025 productions.
 Groups might opt to translate/update “Mahound” to a different “god” name that does not refer, even obscurely, to any religious beliefs present-day audiences might likely hold, preferably a fitting biblical-era or Roman one (perhaps “Moloch,” which Allen Ginsburg repurposed as the god of modernity’s dehumanization, would work; perhaps “Mammon” is a good choice too).
 Or, where the person swearing or praying was clearly a monotheist historically, groups might choose to translate/update “Mahound” simply to “God.”

-We don’t have to be perfectly exacting on timing… but we all have to try to be, as best as we can, by building timing concerns into our process from the beginning.
-If any group misses their target time by more than 2 minutes max, it will throw everyone else off pretty hard — so we’re going to do our best.
+We haev to build timing concerns into our process from the beginning.
+If any group misses their target time by more than a minute, it will throw everyone else off pretty hard — so we’re going to do our best.
 Even if everybody keeps within their assigned run time, we already have a massively long production.
-When we add the assigned times above to a 5-minute transition after every play, with each play repeating three or four times, we get an 18 1/2 hour production — that is, from 6:30am to 12:30am.
+When we add the assigned times above to a 5-7 minute transition after every play, with each play repeating three or four times, we get an 18 1/2 hour production — that is, from 6am to 12:30am.
 So we are going to keep things TIGHT!

 That doesn’t mean we’re going to try and get everything exactly the same at every run – that never makes for good live performance!
 Instead, we’ll pay attention to run times in preparing our scripts and scores.
 Plays that keep running short in rehearsal should add flexible or expandable content (maybe a song or dance?) toward the end of their play, so that they can extend their action to fit into the available time.
 Plays that keep running long in rehearsal should set some of their opening dialogue in the transition period that follows the play prior to theirs.
 Their action can begin while the various plays are switching from station to station, even before their full cast and stage has been set up.
 In rehearsal, we’ll have to practice again and again with timing, so that each group is ready to handle the unpredictable timing issues that will always arise in performance.